SixFourSeven-2077/Sharbull/readme.md

 This project is currently running as a public bot, you can invite it here : https://discordapp.com/api/oauth2/authorize?client_id=827467138361065503&permissions=8&scope=bot

 Question?
 Concerns?
 Contest a bad reputation?
 Go to the support server here : https://discord.gg/RKURYUeX6t

+If you want to help the project, consider buying me a coffee here: https://en.tipeee.com/yzu-vpn